paulbutcher/ScalaMock/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Checklist

 * [ ] I agree to licence my contributions under the [MIT licence](https://github.com/paulbutcher/ScalaMock/blob/master/LICENCE)
-* [ ] I have you added copyright headers to new files
+* [ ] I have added copyright headers to new files
-* [ ] I have you added tests for any changed functionality
+* [ ] I have added tests for any changed functionality

 ## Fixes